idexus/Sharp.UI/doc/gradients.md

 # Gradients

-`Sharp.UI` provides a way to create visual effects using gradient brushes in curly braces.
+`CodeMarkup.Maui` provides a way to create visual effects using gradient brushes in curly braces.
 There are two defined types of gradient brushes:

 - LinearGradientBrush
 - RadialGradientBrush.